RezaBN/A-Comparative-Analysis-of-Clustering-Algorithms-with-and-without-Autoencoders-in-CF/README.md

 # Autoencoder & Clustering Combination based Recommender

 Welcome to the Movie Recommendation System project!
 This system uses autoencoders for feature learning, clustering for grouping users, and collaborative filtering for movie recommendations.

-This repository implements the algorithms described in the paper "Improving Collaborative Filtering Performance: A Comparative Analysis of Clustering Algorithms with and without Autoencoders" which is published in Multimedia Tools and Applications.
+This repository implements the algorithms described in the paper "**Improving Collaborative Filtering Performance: A Comparative Analysis of Clustering Algorithms with and without Autoencoders**" which is published in Multimedia Tools and Applications.

 ## Table of Contents